-Abandoned Pet Rescue (APR) is a 501(c)(3) tax-exempt, not-for-profit organization that rescues and shelters stray, surrendered, abused and neglected dogs and cats with the goal of caring for them and finding them new homes.
+Abandoned Pet Rescue (APR) is a 501(c)(3) non-profit organization that rescues and shelters abandoned and abused dogs and cats with the goal of finding them new homes.
 APR is one of the largest no-kill animal shelters in South Florida.
-Over the past decade, APR has provided comprehensive care for 6,800 dogs and cats that have come through the shelter and have been placed in new homes, as well as for community cats that have been trapped, neutered and released.
+Over the past decade, APR has provided comprehensive care for 6,800 dogs and cats that have come through the shelter as well as for community cats that have been trapped, neutered, vaccinated and released.

 APR was incorporated in 1996 and has since been an active member of the community and a determined advocate for animal welfare.
-APR’s roots began with a team of women trapping, spaying and neutering community cats, also called feral cats.
-The group soon realized the greater need to help abandoned dogs and cats and opened the no-kill shelter located in downtown Fort Lauderdale.
+APR’s roots began with a team of volunteers who were trapping, spaying and neutering feral cats, and quickly realized the greater need to help abandoned pets.

 APR has an on-site clinic with a licensed veterinarian and trained technicians to provide on-going medical care, essential vaccinations, spaying/neutering and other general surgeries for the shelter animals.
 When animals arrive malnourished, abused or unwell, APR staff works to rehabilitate and nurture these animals so that they can be placed successfully in homes.
 APR also assists volunteers with their community cat colonies by vaccinating, spaying/neutering about 300 cats each year, often providing more extensive medical care for injured feral cats in these colonies.

 Over 60 active volunteers assist APR in daily tasks around the shelter and are a vital component to pet adoptions and fundraising events.
-These volunteers walk dogs, help with chores, interact and comfort animals, transport animals to adoption events, greet visitors, and assist in fundraising and marketing.
 APR invites students and adults to complete their community service requirements and welcomes community groups and companies to partake in service projects that improve the shelter.